songhwanjun/Awesome-Noisy-Labels/README.md

 # Learning from Noisy Labels with Deep Neural Networks: A Survey
 This is a repository to help all readers who are interested in handling noisy labels.
 We are planning to include all popularly used data (with data loader) and necessary implementations for evaluation.

-In addition, we will update this repository on a regular basis to maintain up-to-date.
+In addition, we will update this repository on a regular basis to maintain up-to-date. </br>
+If your papers are missing in our survey, please contact to hwanjun.song@navercorp.com.

 ## __Citation (.bib)__ </br>
 ```